MC Entertainment

-MC Entertainment is a Russian distributor of anime and films from Japan, United States, Germany, Great Britain, China, Thailand and South Korea.
+MC Entertainment was a Russian distributor of anime and films from Japan, United States, Germany, Great Britain, China, Thailand and South Korea.
 The company, headed by Dmitry Fedotkin, was founded in 2000.
 As of 2007, it is the largest anime company in Russia.
 It is also the first Russian company aimed exclusively at the anime market.
 MC Entertainment was one of the founders of AnimeGid magazine, as well as Moscow Anime Festival and anime*magazine sponsor.